 6. Review your list of jobs to be done

 Consider whether jobs need to be done during Alert Level 3 or 4 or if they can be postponed.
 Some services will still be available.
 See the list of key support services.

 7. Call your main suppliers/contractors

-Check whether they are operating, taking online orders and delivery if you need supplies.
+If needing work done during Alert Level 3 or 4, check whether they are operating, taking online orders and delivery if you need supplies.
 Ensure everything is done within the COVID restrictions

 8. Sort through your finances

 Govt support is available for those who can show a 30% decline in revenue, attributable to COVID-19, over a certain period.
 If you think you might be eligible for COVID-19 support, check here.